-Three bills - H.R.
-4785, S. 2470, and S. 2773 - would have authorized many of the elements of the Corps' recommendation for the first increment of investments.
-The bills would have authorized seven new navigation locks and small-scale navigation measures; no legislative mention was made of a long-term framework or plan for navigation investments.
-The adaptive implementation process that the Corps recommended for integrating new information into the lock construction decision to manage the risk and uncertainty of making large-scale investments also was not addressed in the bills.
+H.R.
+2864 would have authorized many of the elements of the Corps' recommendation for the first increment of investments.
+The language would have authorized seven new navigation locks, small-scale navigation measures, and related environmental mitigation.
+The adaptive implementation process that the Corps recommended in its feasibility report to integrate new information into the decision on lock construction was not explicitly adopted in bill language.
+Instead, the Senate version directed that the investments be implemented in "general conformance" with Corps documents, while the House version directed that implementation be "substantially in accordance" with Corps documents.

-Following the Corps' recommendations, the three bills would have authorized ecosystem restoration activities to be carried out in accordance with the framework in the feasibility report, and they would have required operational changes to the UMR-IWW consistent with requirements to avoid any adverse impact on navigation.
-In addition, S. 2773 contained three provisions related to implementation of ecosystem restoration.
-The provisions would have required a comparable rate of progress for navigation and restoration projects, outcome-oriented project design, and the development of a ranking system for restoration projects that prioritizes natural river processes.
+Drawing from the Corps' recommendations, H.R.
+2864 would have authorized ecosystem restoration activities to be carried out in accordance with the framework in the feasibility report, and these activities would have required operational changes to the UMR-IWW consistent with requirements to avoid any adverse impact on navigation.
+Additionally, H.R.
+2864 contained three provisions related to implementation of ecosystem restoration.
+One provision appeared to require comparable funding requests to be made based on the rate of progress for navigation and restoration projects.
+The other two provisions would have required outcomeoriented project design for ecosystem restoration projects, and the development of a ranking system for restoration projects that prioritizes natural river processes.